Member post by Anjali Udasi, Technical Writer, Zenduty and Shubham Srivastava, Developer Relations Engineer, Zenduty

 Shubham: As an organization that’s so large and serves millions of people every day with mission-critical services, how do you handle the transition to Kubernetes?
 Specifically, how do you support Kubernetes and other open-source tools that enhance its capabilities?
 How do you vet open-source tools and new technologies from the CNCF ecosystem or elsewhere to ensure they’re stable and suitable for our organization?

 Ashan: From a Kubernetes perspective, we use a vendor-provided distribution for our infrastructure.
-For deployment, we utilize Flux, along with the external secret operator, the certificate Kubernetes set manager, and several other mature tools within the ecosystem.
+For deployment, we utilize Flux, along with the external secret operator, cert-manager, and several other mature tools within the ecosystem.

-For anything telco-specific, we often develop our solutions and have a strong internal push to open-source these projects.
+For anything telco-specific, we often develop our solutions and have strong support internally to open-source these projects.
 This allows us to contribute to the community and encourage contributions from other operators, integrating telco-specific use cases into the Kubernetes ecosystem.

 When selecting tools, we prioritize maturity and support from the community and other industry players over novelty.
 This ensures we choose reliable, well-supported tools rather than simply the latest trends.